victoriastuart/CV/about_me.md

  * constructing in silico models of metabolic and cellular signaling pathways, to aid personalized medicine and basic research ...

-While those are ambitious goals, all of these aims are fully tractable (mostly in the near-term).

-Following a prolonged period of consulting work for the U.S. DoD (see my C.V.), I have been working full-time since 2015 toward these goals.
-I believe those aims are also well-aligned with current research areas in biomedical literature processing, bioinformatics, molecular genetics, cancer genomics, pharma and personalized medicine that are of significant academic and commercial interest.
+I believe that all of these aims are fully tractable, and I have been working toward their realization.
+I also believe those aims are also well-aligned with current research areas in biomedical literature processing, bioinformatics, molecular genetics, cancer genomics, pharma and personalized medicine that are of significant academic and commercial interest.

+As such, I am challenging opportunities relating to this, or related work.
+I like to pursue challenging opportunities and high-impact, visionary projects.
+I am unencumbered by family/residence/debt, so I am free to relocate on short notice.
+I also have much experience working remotely (e.g. my lengthy consultancy with the U.S. DoD).

+In closing, I possess superior technical (laboratory), communication (verbal; written), record-keeping and leadership skills.
+I am an ambitious, imaginative, team-orientated, and reliable individual.

-If you find my expertise relevant to current positions, research projects etc. please do not hesitate to contact me.
-I am able to work remotely (online), but I am also willing and able to relocate as needed (Canadian citizenship).
+If you find my expertise relevant to this, or perhaps another, position please do not hesitate to contact me.
+I am willing and able to relocate, as needed (Canadian citizenship).

 Dr. Victoria A. Stuart, Ph.D.
 Vancouver, B.C.